Categories

 The Castle has seen action in many conflicts and was one of the last royalist strongholds to fall during the English Civil War.
 You can witness a Tudor gundeck in action here and see how the Guardhouse was equipped during the First World War.

-This award-winning visitor attraction also boasts an exciting interactive exhibition where you can experience the sights and sounds of battle and relive an enemy attack on a Second World War observation post.
-During the summer there are often events at the Castle.
+This award-winning attraction also boasts an exciting interactive exhibition where you can experience the sights and sounds of battle and relive an enemy attack on a Second World War observation post.

 https://www.english-heritage.org.uk/daysout/properties/pendennis-castle